timnew/response_builder/README.md

   }

   @override
-  bool checkIsDataEmpty(List<String> data) {
+  bool checkIsValueEmpty(List<String> value) {
     // Only count non-empty string
-    return data.where((e) => e.isNotEmpty).isEmpty;
+    return value.where((e) => e.isNotEmpty).isEmpty;
   }
 }
 ```

 ## Load data asynchronously with `Request`

-Loading data from network or data base is a extremely common behaviour of majority of the apps.
+Loading data from network or database is a extremely common behaviour of majority of the apps.
 Unfortunately `Future` or `Stream` is kind of too low level to implement app's common requirements.

 `Request` is a production-ready abstraction of common behavior that loads data from either an API or making a query to database.